Plant-based meats account for less than 1% of overall meat sales in the United States.

 “When we divert so much of our crops into animal feed, we drive up the price of food for everyone, especially the folks around the world who can afford food the least,” he added.

-As the plant-based meat industry grows, the agricultural sector is shifting accordingly, allocating more space to the production of crops designed for human consumption, Weston said.
+As the industry grows, the agricultural sector is shifting accordingly, allocating more space to the production of crops designed for human consumption, Weston said.

 5. Product placement